NaHieu2005/GameProject/README.md

-P/s: This project is made for my OOP class.
+P/s: This project is created for my OOP class assignment using Java Swing.

 I try to recreate a part of Yuyuko's fight from what I can see when playing the original game.
 It may be different, but I tried to make it like the original as much as I can, and add something my own.
 Pls enjoy it!